Sacramento Pest Control & Ticks

 What Are the Signs of a Tick Bite?

-Tick bites are not typically painful to the host, but there is usually some redness around the site of the bite.
-In addition, other common signs of a tick bite include swelling, burning, and itching.
 People can experience some, none, or all of these symptoms when a tick bites them.
 If you begin to notice a bull’s eye-shaped rash at the site of the bite, this is a sign of Lyme disease.
 The rash may occur days or even months after the bite.

-With so many different species of ticks, it’s important to understand which are commonly found in Sacramento so you can properly protect yourself, your family, and your pets.
+With so many different species of ticks, it’s important to understand which are commonly found in Sacramento, CA, so you can properly protect yourself, your family, and your pets.
 It’s also imperative to understand which ticks are carriers of which diseases.
-Read on to learn more about the most common ticks found in Sacramento.

 The Winter Tick

 Dermacentor albipictus, better known as the winter tick, commonly feeds on elk, deer, moose, and caribou, and occasionally cattle, black bears, and horses.
 Although this tick is found in Sacramento, it doesn’t commonly feed on humans and does not carry Lyme disease.
-These ticks will typically feed on the same hosts throughout the winter until the spring when they drop off of the animal to lay their eggs.

 The Pacific Coast Tick

-Dermacentor occidentalis, or the Pacific Coast Tick, is commonly found throughout California and Oregon.
-While younger Pacific Coast Ticks may feed on rodents such as squirrels, the adults prefer cattle, horses, and deer.
 These ticks are known for spreading Rickettsia species 354D also sometimes called Pacific Coast Tick Fever.
 It’s a type of spotted fever that causes symptoms including fever, headache, lymphadenopathy, rash, and blackened or curated skin at the bite site.
 Pacific Coast Ticks are known for biting humans and also transmitting Tularemia.

 The Rocky Mountain Wood Tick

-The Rocky Mountain Wood Tick, or Dermacentor andersoni, feed primarily on large mammals in the adult stage, but the larvae and nymphs are less selective and often feed off of small rodents.
-This type of tick can spread diseases such as Rocky Mountain Spotted Fever, Colorado Tick Fever, and Tularemia.
+The Rocky Mountain Wood Tick, or Dermacentor andersoni, feeds primarily on large mammals in the adult stage.
+However, the larvae and nymphs are less selective and often feed off of small rodents.

 The American Dog Tick

 The American Dog Tick, or Dermacentor variabilis, is also sometimes called the Wood Tick.
 As the name implies, they often feed on dogs and other mammals including mice and deer.
-These ticks commonly transmit Rocky Mountain Spotted Fever and Tularemia.
-The American Dog Tick can live up to two years without a host.

 The Deer Tick

 Ixodes scapularis, or the Deer Tick, is so named because, in the adult stage, they prefer to live on white-tailed deer, although they also commonly bite humans.
 These ticks are sometimes called Blacklegged Ticks due to their appearance.
-Deer Ticks are known for their ability to transmit Lyme disease, Anaplasmosis, Powassan virus, and other dangerous diseases.

 The Brown Dog Tick

 Rhipicephalus sanguineus, commonly referred to as the Brown Dog Tick, may feed off of dogs, deer, humans, and other mammals.
 They are known for hitching a ride on people’s dogs and then laying eggs in your home, leading to a tick infestation.
-The adults and larvae are capable of living up to eight months without feeding, and commonly transmit diseases such as Rocky Mountain Spotted Fever, Canine Babesiosis, and Canine Ehrlichiosis.

 How to Protect Yourself From Ticks

 Ticks are widely known for their potential to transmit disease through their bite.
 Therefore, during the height of the tick season, it's essential to take measures to protect yourself from ticks.
+After all, preventing tick bites is the best way to keep yourself safe from tick-borne illnesses.

 As the most common carriers of Lyme disease, many humans contract this disease from ticks.
 However, we have some recommendations for protecting yourself from Lyme disease and other illnesses from ticks.